NeonGeckoCom/neon_mq_connector/README.md

 ### [BETA] Asynchronous Consumers

-Now there is a support for async-based consumers handling based on `pioka.SelectConnection`
+Now there is a support for async-based consumers handling based on `pika.SelectConnection`

 #### Enabling in a code